cs2113-f23/cs2113-f23.github.io/wrkshts/J1-wrksht.md

 Assume that the method under test is called `checkCode` that takes a string as an argument and returns a boolean value whether or not the input was a valid code.

 This is how we will also record that you attempted the in-class example from lecture.
+Your code doesn't need to compile.

 #### s